-The Hollywood Critics Association is now accepting new member applications online.
+The Hollywood Critics Association is no longer accepting new member applications online.

 If you are interested in applying to become a new member, please review the following rules and qualifications below:

 - Since HCA is a California-based organization, we are limiting the total number of members who reside outside the state of California to 25%.

 - All members must have two years of experience in film and/or television.

 - All members must show consistent, ongoing work within the film and/or television industry.